RayhanaAkterDev/crisis-vault/Computer Network/Chapter 1 - Introduction/Chapter 1 - Question Lists.md

 	- To convert packet to frame
 	- To detect and correct errors
 	- To run services like DNS, FTP, TELNET, etc.
-14. Describe the function of different types of TCP/IP. #board_2022
+14. Describe the function of different layers / types of TCP/IP. #board_2022 #board_2020
 15. State the differences between TCP/IP and OSI reference model.
 16. With a configuration of TCP/IP show the operation of the following - #board_2021
 	- action to sender